refraction-ray/iastu-hpc2-manual/administrators/history/setup.md

 * To query es with user authetication, just add `-u esuser:espass` option in curl commands.

+**Basic debug:**

+* `unset http_proxy`, `curl -v --user <user>:<pass> -XGET 'http://master:9200/_cluster/health?pretty'`
+* for ES cluster, failure of some es node may lead to http authetication error 401.
+It may has nothing to do with user passwrod and authentication things.

 **Misc note:**

 * For debug test on es, curl will go proxy!!